jabemp/emp-auto-template/README.md

 * To create screens you need Movie thumbnailer: http://moviethumbnail.sourceforge.net/ You will also need `tahomabd.ttf` font file, find it on Google.
 Put this font file in your mtn folder.
 (If you need 4K support use this instead https://github.com/thetmk/mtn/releases/tag/0.1 ) To use a total different tool, make the necessary changes in `createscreens.sh`

 ### Usage
-`./maketemplate.sh ~/downloads/SomeAdultPaysite.18.01.01.Hot.Performer.XXX.1080p.MP4-GRP`
+Syntax: `./maketemplate.sh ~/downloads/SomeAdultPaysite.18.01.01.Hot.Performer.XXX.1080p.MP4-GRP`
 If core variables are misconfigured, the script should display an error message about the problem and exit.
+Also, check logfile produced in your temp-folder.

 ### Custom site handling
 #### Downloading images before uploading